How to buy the perfect dog toys this Christmas

 November 14, 2020

 Christmas shopping in Cambridgeshire will be a little different this year thanks to Mr Covid, but that shouldn’t stop our companion animals & other pets from having a good time.
-Catherine, our head nurse, and the team thought they would pull together a little general advice when shopping for dog toys and general Christmas gifts for pets.
+Sarah, our head nurse, and the team thought they would pull together a little general advice when shopping for dog toys and general Christmas gifts for pets.
 Follow their tips and everything you buy for your pets should keep them happy, healthy & at home.

 We have a selection of toys and equipment at the practice that meet the five criteria we’ve laid out below.
 If you’re fed up with buying things for your pets that last five minutes, then why not find out what we have on offer for Christmas.